 Yatsko’s experience exemplifies an issue that many individuals with a variety of physical and mental disabilities* have to face when seeking out and receiving eating disorder treatment: the feeling that they must choose which health issue to prioritize, which inevitably means one part of their wellness must take a backseat.

-while there is a lack of research examining the links between disability and disordered eating, EDs do seem to disproportionately affect certain groups within the disability community, and the individuals in these communities may face unique stressors that contribute to the development and maintenance of their EDs.
+While there is a lack of research examining the links between disability and disordered eating, eating disorders do seem to disproportionately affect certain groups within the disability community, and the individuals in these communities may face unique stressors that contribute to the development and maintenance of their EDs.

 Based on her own experience, Yatsko has observed first-hand some of the ways eating disorder treatment specifically is rife with barriers to entry, even for those without disabilities.
 “Add in something like requiring a wheelchair to move around or having pre-existing financial burdens from your disability and you are looking at a treatment that can be impossible,” she says.
 “Many residential treatment centers provide care in non-clinical environments like standard homes — this means that your wheelchair might not fit through a doorway or your shower might require you to have to climb in a tub.
 These types of centers do not always have trained staff to help you move safely around if you have a disability that requires assistance.”